 4.0.
-Financial Comments/Implications
+Financial Implications

-- 4.1 The Development Team is to transfer estimated costs of £29,367 per year, which is made up of £14,850 for rent, £11,100 for service charges to the Property Team commercial budget and pay £3,417 for Business Rates in relation to the new temporary letting at the Design Works.
-This is considered as a cost associated to deliver the project and will be funded from the Learie Constantine capital project. - 4.2 The terms of the new lease are different from the previous lease in the following respects: - (i) The lease will be for 125 years compared to the 77 years remaining on the current lease at no additional cost to the Tenant, and this is what was agreed with the Tenant as part of the overall deal. - (ii) As part of the new lease, a one bedroom residential unit is offered (without security of tenure) at London Affordable Rate. - 4.3 The terms of the new 43-47 Dudden Hill Lane Community Centre site lease include: - (i) Service charges and insurance costs will be recovered from the Tenant. - (ii) Tenant responsible for rates and utilities. - (iii) Landlord to pay up to £4,000 for tenant legal costs.
+- 4.1 The estimated rent costs of £48,880.00 per year (including service charges and business rates) will be accrued from the Development budget as Brent Council will cover the Tenant's temporary accommodation costs. - 4.2 The terms of the new lease are different from the previous lease in the following respects: - (i) The lease will be for 125 years compared to the 80 years remaining on the current lease at no additional cost to the Tenant, and this is what was agreed with the Tenant as part of the overall deal. - (ii) As part of the new lease, a one bedroom residential unit is offered (without security of tenure) at London Affordable Rate. - 4.3 The terms of the new Dudden Hill Lane Community Centre site lease include:

+- (i) Service charges and insurance costs will be recovered from the Tenant. - (ii) Tenant will be responsible for rates and utilities.